nikhilbordekar/Excel-Vrinda-Store-Analysis/README.md

 - **Sales Comparison - Men vs Women:** Comparative analysis of sales between different genders.
 - **Slicers for Enhanced Interactivity:** Utilize slicers to customize and filter data according to specific criteria.

+## Data Cleaning
+Prior to visualization, the dataset underwent thorough cleaning to ensure accurate and reliable insights.
+This included addressing missing values, standardizing formats, and enhancing data quality.

+## Usage
+Explore this dashboard to gain valuable insights into Vrinda Store's sales trends, customer demographics, and order statuses.
+The interactive features provided by slicers allow for a tailored exploration of the data, empowering users to extract meaningful information.

+## Instructions
+1. Open the Excel file to access the dashboard.
+2. Utilize the slicers to filter data based on specific parameters of interest.
+3. Analyze the visualizations to understand sales patterns, top-performing categories, and customer demographics.